Spanish and Latin American Studies Program Overview

 Planning your subjects

-Please note that a full-time USYD credit load (24 USYD points) is the equivalent of 30 ECTs (European Credit Transfer) in Spain.
+Please note that a full-time USYD credit load (24 USYD points) is the equivalent of 30 ECTs (European Credit Transfer) in Spain (a system that is also used in other countries but there are differences which you should ask the International Office about).

 This means that one University of Sydney subject is not the equivalent of one subject in Spain or Latin America.
 Indeed, for the equivalent of two University of Sydney subjects, you may well end up doing 5 or 6 subjects at your Host University.